 If someone other than the usual person is to collect your child please let us know in advance.

 What should my child wear?

 Your child will explore and experiment with all kinds of materials and engage in lots of physical activities at Pre-School and so we recommend you dress them in clothes that are suitable for active outdoor play and messy activities such as painting, modelling and water play.
 The older the clothes the better!

 We encourage children to be independent and it really helps if their clothes are loose enough to allow them to dress and undress while toileting and shoe fastenings are age appropriate.
-Please bring a spare set of clothes for your child in their bag in case they need changing.

 Should I label my child's things?

 Yes please!
 We often have shoes, lunch boxes and coats that are the same and so labelling these items with your child's name helps us to avoid any mix ups.